-Order ACTION Done (v) 1 Use any and all PPE as directed by product label or MSDS.
+Order ACTION Done (v) 1 Use any and all PPE as directed by product label or SDS.
 2 Cordon-off spill area to unauthorized people and traffic to reduce the spread and exposure of the spill.
-3 Identify source of spill and apply corrective action, if possible stop or limit any additional amounts of spilled product.
-4 Contain spill and confine the spread by damming or diking with soil, clay or other absorbent materials.
-5 Report spills of "reportable quantity" to the Massachusetts DEP and DAR: See 310 CMR 40.00 Massachusetts DAR, Pesticide Bureau 617-626-1700 Massachusetts Department of Environmental Main Office: 888-304-1133 Protection, Emergency Response Section Central Region : 508-792-7650 6 If the spill cannot be contained or cleaned-up pr • • • contamination to any bodies of water, immediately contact any of the following applicable emergency response personnel: 1044 local fire, police, rescue 911 FG&E: Central Dispatch 603-294-5102 FG&E: Environmental Dept: Tom Murphy 603-379-3829 FG&E: Forestry: Sara Sankowich 603-379-3833 Chemtrec 800-424-9300 additional emergency personnel If there is a doubt as to who should be 617-566-4500 or 911 notified, contact State Police, Central Office 7 Remain at the scene to provide information and l assistance to responding emergency clean-up crews.
-8 Refer to the various sources of information relative to handling and clean-up of 0 spilled product.
-9 If possible, complete the process of "soaking up" with absorbent materials.
-10 Sweep or shovel contaminated products and soil into leak proof containers for 44 proper disposal at approved location.
-11 Spread activated charcoal over spill area to inactivate any residual herbicide.
+3 Identify source of spill and apply corrective action on, if possible stop or limit any additional amounts of spilled product.
+4 Contain spill and confine the spread by dammin absorbent materials. g or diking with soil, clay or other 5 Report spills of "reportable quantity" to the Mas ssachusetts DEP and DAR: See 310 CMR 40.00 Massachusetts DAR, Pesticide Bureau 617-626-1700 Massachusetts Department of Environmental Main Office: 888-304-1133 Protection, Emergency Response Section Central Region: 508-792-7650 6 If the spill cannot be contained or cleaned-up properly, or if there is a threat of contamination to any bodies of water, immediately contact any of the following applicable emergency response personnel: local fire, police, rescue 911 FG&E: Central Dispatch 603-294-5102 FG&E: Environmental Dept: Tom Murphy 603-379-3829 FG&E: Forestry: Chris Moultroup 603-227-4652 Chemtrec 800-424-9300 additional emergency personnel If there is a doubt as to who should be 617-566-4500 or 911 notified, contact State Police, Central Office 7 Remain at the scene to provide information and assistance to responding emergency clean-up crews.
+8 Refer to the various sources of information relative to handling and clean-up of spilled product.
+9 If possible, complete the process of "soaking up" 10 Sweep or shovel contaminated products and soil into leak proof containers for 11 proper disposal at approved location.
+11 Spread activated charcoal over spill area to inact tivate any residual herbicide.